tru0067/dotfiles/install_notes.md

 ```sh
 sudo ln --symbolic ~/dotfiles/xkb/symbols/tt /usr/share/X11/xkb/symbols
 ```
-and then by copying the contents of `xkb/evdev.xml` into `/usr/share/X11/xkb/rules/evdev.xml`.
+and then by copying the contents of the `evdev.xml` portion of `xkb/README.md` into `/usr/share/X11/xkb/rules/evdev.xml`.
 A restart is required, and then the keyboard layout can be selected.

 ## Window manager

 ### Sway
-I've been experimenting with sway as my window manager:
+I use sway as my window manager:
 ```sh
 sudo apt install sway
 ```